 Cozy guest room in secure building.
 Private guest bath.
 Close to CBD.
 Black out shades.
 Cable TV, Wifi.
 Fireplace.
 Sauna.
 Short walk to Anchorage Museum or Sullivan Arena.
-Just one block from Cordova St, best venue to see Fur Rondy and Iditarod dogs.
+Just one block from Cordova St, best venue to see Fur Rondy and Iditarod race.

 Cozy guestroom in downtown condo, located close to the Sullivan Arena and the Anchorage Museum.
 Black out shades for those long summer "white nights".
 Wifi.
 Fireplace.
 Separate guest bathroom.
 Coin laundry in the basement.
-A second bedroom is available for large parties, also a couch for couch-surfers.
+A second bedroom is available for larger parties, also a couch for couch-surfers.
 Ask me about that if you are interested.

 Free off-street parking.
 Sauna.
 Kitchen privileges.
 Separate guest bathroom.
 Cable TV.
 Roku, Fireplace.
 Electric barbeque on the balcony.